kistofe/Boss-Design/README.md

    - **High Difficulty:** May not be liked by everyone, but a Boss with exceptional difficulty can be the only reason to fight a Secondary Boss, or can be an extra reason to prepare to fight a Main Boss.
    - **Unlocking next areas:**
    - **Plot-evolvers:** Exclusive for Main Bosses.
 As its name states, defeating these kind of Bosses makes the plot advance.
    - **Emotional:** Can be used for both Secondary or Main Bosses.
-The player has some kind of personal link with the Boss that pushes them towards fighting it.
+Players has some kind of personal link with the Boss that pushes them towards fighting it.
 A really good and clear example of these kind of Bosses is **Red**, from Pokemon Silver/Gold/Crystal.

 ![](https://i.imgur.com/wtOUZuT.png)